Thranduil77/scripts/README.md

 # scripts
-All kind of scrips used for automating daily tasks.
+All kind of scripts used for automating daily tasks.

 ## Authors